 4) He has to work more to pay for his (her) now-more-expensive lifestyle.

 5) He can't do many of the things he used to do with you and the other guys.
 She might not let him.
-And you, in general, are a reminder if what he's given up, especially if you're telling him (or posting on social media) about the wonderful things you are doing that you most likely wouldn't be doing if you had a wife and especially if you had kids.
+And you, in general, are a reminder of what he's given up, especially if you're telling him (or posting on social media) about the wonderful things you are doing that you most likely wouldn't be doing if you had a wife and especially if you had kids.

 But here's the good news for you, if you're still interested in a friendship with him.